garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

  .. note:: **Named Parameters**

-    Value can be bound by assigning name to the parameter bound to the query and specifying parameter name from query.
+    Named parameter can be used by assigning a name to bind parameter of the query and using this assigned name to specify the value.
-    To use Named Parameter, add ``@org.springframework.data.repository.query.Param`` annotation to the target argument and specify parameter name in value attribute.
+    To use Named Parameter, add ``@org.springframework.data.repository.query.Param`` annotation to the argument from which the value has to be used to bind to the named parameter in the query.
+Specify the assigned parameter name in value attribute of param annotation.
-    At the position where parameter is to be bound in the query, specify it in the ":parametername"  format.
+    ON the query side, at the position where parameter is to be bound in the query, specify it in the ":parametername"  format.

-    **When there is no specific reason, Named Parameters should be used considering maintainability and readability of query.**
+    **When there is no specific reason, It is recommended to use Named Parameters considering maintainability and readability of query.**

 |

-| When the type of matching (Forward match, Backward match and Partial match) of LIKE search is fixed, ``"%"`` can be specified in JPQL.
+| In case of LIKE search, if the type of matching (Forward match, Backward match and Partial match) is fixed, ``"%"`` can be specified in JPQL.
 | However, this is in extended Spring Data JPA format and not in standard JPQL, so it can be specified only in JPQL specified with ``@Query`` annotation.
-| An error occurs if ``"%"``  is specified in JPQL to be specified as Named query.
+| An error occurs if ``"%"``  is specified in JPQL specified as Named query.

  .. tabularcolumns:: |p{0.10\linewidth}|p{0.20\linewidth}|p{0.20\linewidth}|p{0.50\linewidth}|
  .. list-table::